John Boscawen: Member of Parliament

 In 2008, Boscawen was ranked fourth on the ACT party's list and also stood, unsuccessfully, in the North Shore electorate.
 With ACT winning 3.65% of the vote at the 2008 general election, Boscawen entered parliament as ACT's fourth list MP.
 ACT supported the Fifth National Government on confidence and supply; its leader and deputy leader, Rodney Hide and Heather Roy, were appointed as ministers outside of Cabinet.
 Boscawen sat on the Finance and Expenditure, Commerce, and Parliamentary Service select committees, and was ACT's spokesperson for a range of issues including Housing, Transport, Energy and Economic Development.

-In 2009 Boscawen stood as ACT's candidate for the Mount Albert electorate, in the Mount Albert by-election.
+In 2009, Boscawen stood as ACT's candidate for the Mount Albert electorate, in the Mount Albert by-election.
 Boscawen placed fourth (968 votes), winning 4.72% of the votes cast.
 Boscawen provided the media with one of the memorable images of the by-election, when an environmentalist squashed a lamington on Boscawen's head during a live televised candidates debate.

 On 17 August 2010, Boscawen challenged Roy for the deputy leader role and was successful with a 3–2 caucus vote.
 This decision followed Roy's attempt the previous year, which had been supported by ACT MP and co-founder Sir Roger Douglas, to replace Hide as party leader.
 As the new deputy leader, Boscawen was appointed to the government roles of Minister of Consumer Affairs and Associate Minister of Commerce, which had been respectively held by Roy and Hide as part of ACT's confidence and supply agreement with the governing National Party.
 As associate commerce minister, he was responsible for oversight of the Commerce Commission.
 While consumer affairs minister, Boscawen initiated consumer law reform that was eventually passed into law in 2013.

 Hide resigned as ACT leader in May 2011 and was replaced by former Reserve Bank governor and National Party leader Don Brash, who was not at that time a member of parliament.
 Boscawen was retained as deputy leader but resigned his ministerial portfolios to become the parliamentary leader of the ACT Party.
 He was succeeded in both portfolios by National's Simon Power.
 On 9 May 2011 Boscawen was granted the right to retain the title of the Honourable for his lifetime.

 While Boscawen was initially listed second on the ACT party list for the November 2011 general election, he announced in September that he would be retiring from politics.
 Boscawen declined to stand on the party list but contested the electorate vote in Tāmaki, which he, accurately, did not expect to win.
+Although he announced he would retire from politics, ACT referred to him as the party's deputy leader up until the end of 2012.